h43lb1t0/SD-WebUI-BatchCheckpointPrompt/README.md

 - [x] add negative prompt
 - [x] add basemodel version next to the Checkpointname
 - [ ] reload button for save and load
+- [ ] add clip skip for each checkpoint